B2B Marketing Agency logo

 What profit margin should we add to the building cost?

 Add too much profit and they risk not winning the bid.
 Add too little profit and they risk going out of business.
-This decision is particularly tricky as there is always some risk they have made a mistake in their cost-estimate.
+This decision is particularly tricky as there is always some risk they have made a mistake in their cost-estimate, and/or an unforeseen event (that can't be on charged) occurs.

 However, experienced contractors know that rarely is any building built strictly to specification because...